 You are not alone.
 Resources are available to support you, listen to you, and believe you.

-Local hotlines offer confidential support, crisis intervention, and referrals to local resources for survivors of sexual violence, intimate partner violence and/or stalking.
+Local hotlines offer confidential support, crisis intervention, and community referrals for survivors of sexual violence, intimate partner violence and/or stalking.